-The following pages recall the process of interventions realised mainly by the PR group, but also others during the student project Hotel?
+The following pages recall the process of interventions realised mainly by the PR group and others during the student project Hotel?
 Wilhelmsburg.
-It gives insight in things we did know and things we now think it would've have been good to know while doing PR by showing outputs and comments on the design, realization and use"The following pages recall the process of interventions realised mainly by the PR group, but also others during the student project Hotel?
-Wilhelmsburg.
-It gives insight in things we did know and things we now think it would've have been good to know while doing PR by showing outputs and comments on the design, realization and use.
+It gives insight in things we did know and things we now think it would have been good to learn while doing PR by showing outputs and comments on the design, realisation and use.

 Ways into the public

 Why PR?
 First, a performative architectural practice like the Neighborhood's University needs widespread publicity.
 If there's no information, there's no discourse.
 Second, the news value of architecture is rather low; it's mostly failed architecture on covers of mass newspapers.
 Ludwig Mies van der Rohe said that you could not invent a new kind of architecture every Monday.
 1 When you need perception, you have to generate it yourself and provide an educational model to perceive.
 2 So what is the news value of the Neighborhood's University and Hotel Wilhelmsburg?
 And whom to address?